-Barbara Petchey, Deputy Chief Crown Prosecutor for West and North Yorkshire
+Barbara Petchey, Deputy CCP for North Yorkshire and Humberside

 Barbara graduated in law from Cambridge University in 1985 and joined the County Prosecuting Solicitors Department in West Yorkshire.
 When the CPS was set up in 1986, Barbara transferred into the Service as a Crown Prosecutor.

 Two years later, Barbara left to work as a defence lawyer in a solicitors' practice, returning to the CPS after three years.
 A number of promotions followed with Barbara leading teams of prosecutors and caseworkers.
 In her last post in Leeds, she was responsible for a team of 163 staff and had overall responsibility for 40,000 cases a year.

 In 2007 Barbara left West Yorkshire, moving to Humberside on promotion to Chief Crown Prosecutor.
 Barbara led the Humberside Area which is responsible for all criminal prosecutions throughout East Yorkshire, North East Lincolnshire, North Lincolnshire and Hull.
 In April 2011 Barbara became Deputy Chief Crown Prosecutor for Yorkshire and Humberside and in April 2014 moved to become Deputy Chief Crown Prosecutor for South Yorkshire and Humberside.